pinojs/pino/docs/transports.md

 logger.info('hello world')
 ```

-__NOTE: there is no "default" destinations for a pipeline but
+__NOTE: there is no "default" destination for a pipeline but
 a terminating target, i.e. a `Writable` stream.__

 ### Notable transports